Edit

 • user.city -eq "Lagos"

-Similar to the use of MATCH.
-Minimize the usage of the contains operator in rules as much as possible.
-Instead, explore if it's possible to use the startswith or -eq operators.
-Utilizing CONTAINS can increase processing times, especially for tenants with many dynamic membership groups.
+As with -match, minimize your use of the -contains operator in rules as much as possible.
+Instead, explore if it's possible to use the -startswith or -eq operator.
+Using -contains can increase processing times, especially for tenants that have many dynamic membership groups.

-In your rule, identify when it uses various values for the same property linked together with -or operators.
-Instead, use the -in operator to group them into a single criterion to make the rule easier to evaluate.
-For example, instead of having a rule like this:
+Identify when your rule uses various values for the same property, linked together with -or operators.
+Instead, use the -in operator to group them into a single criterion.
+A single criterion makes the rule easier to evaluate.

 (user.department -eq "Accounts" -and user.city -eq "Lagos") -or